 Take Control of Glaucoma

 At Chu Vision Institute, we have helped many patients by managing their glaucoma.
 It’s critical to know that getting a diagnosis and intervention at the onset can help you keep your symptoms under control.
-Dr. Chu encourages any person who has these symptoms, a family member with glaucoma, or an existing diagnosis of glaucoma to schedule a consultation at our practice in Bloomington, MN.
+Dr. Chu encourages any person who has these symptoms, a family member with glaucoma, or an existing diagnosis of glaucoma to schedule a consultation at our practice in the Twin Cities.

 Chu Vision provides electrophysiology (EP) testing with cardiac medicine.
 Read to find out more about EP.Read